CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 \subsection{The Triggering Effect}

-Neural attribution with $\mathcal L^{attr}_{full}$ in \eqref{eq: attr_full} relies on the probabilities for all the tokens in $y_x^{p,*}$ and $y_x^{c,*}$.
-However, we show that not all the response tokens are necessary for neural attribution.
-Specifically, we find that the same input context can be treated as data or instruction by LLMs, depending on the generation of only few trigger tokens, e.g., Figure \ref{fig:word}, that precede the model response.
-We refer to this as the \textit{triggering effect}.
+Neural attribution with $\mathcal L^{attr}_{full}$ in \eqref{eq: attr_full} relies on the probabilities of all the tokens in $y_x^{p,*}$ and $y_x^{c,*}$.
+However, not all response tokens are necessary for effective neural attribution.
+Specifically, we find that the same input context can be interpreted as data or as instructions by LLMs, depending on the generation of only a few trigger tokens that precede the response (Figure~\ref{fig:word}).
+We refer to this phenomenon as the \textit{triggering effect}.

-To illustrate, we plot in Figure \ref{fig:trigger} the prediction rank of tokens from $y_x^{p,*}$ and $y_x^{c,*}$ in the LLM's prediction.
-For example, the rank for token $y_{x,t}^{p,*}$ is,
+To illustrate, we plot in Figure \ref{fig:trigger} the probability rank of tokens from $y_x^{p,*}$ and $y_x^{c,*}$ in the LLM's prediction over the vocabulary.
+For example, the rank for token $y_{x,t}^{p,*}$ is defined as the number of tokens in the vocabulary assigned a higher probability.

 where $\mathcal V$ is the set of vocabulary.
-Figure \ref{fig:trigger} shows how easily the LLM can switch between generating clean or poisoned outputs, triggered by only one or two tokens.
+Figure~\ref{fig:trigger} shows how easily the LLM can switch between generating clean and poisoned outputs, triggered by just one or two tokens preceding the response.

-Motivated by Figure \ref{fig:trigger}, we only perform neural attribution with the first $k$ tokens in the response, which has been enough to make the difference between the clean and poisoned responses.
+Motivated by Figure~\ref{fig:trigger}, we perform neural attribution using only the first $k$ tokens of the response, which has been enough to capture the difference between the clean and poisoned responses.
 We define the final attribution loss function as,

 where we default with $k=1$.
+Compared with $\mathcal L^{attr}_{full}$, $\mathcal L^{attr}$ improves the fidelity of neural attribution, since including all tokens may introduce additional noise if a few trigger tokens already suffice to govern the model’s preferences.
 In experiments, we show that the expectation term in \eqref{eq: attr} can be effectively estimated with only $N=8$ samples.
-In Figure \ref{fig:trigger}, we use $y_x^{p,*}$ that starts with answering the injected instruction.
-Thus, in computing \eqref{eq: attr} for feature attribution, we construct such $y_x^{p,*}$ by adding "Answer this at the end." before the user query.
-Note that we do not assume our testing data contains such instruction.
+In Figure \ref{fig:trigger}, we use $y_x^{p,*}$ that starts with answering the injected instructions.
+Accordingly, we construct such $y_x^{p,*}$ by adding "Answer this at the end." before the user instruction when computing \eqref{eq: attr} for neural attribution.
+Note that we do not assume our testing prompts contain such instruction.